 Fig. 7 2EDS energy spectrum analysis results of particulate matter

-The fracture mode of spring is fatigue fracture;
+The fracture mode of the spring is fatigue fracture.

-The fatigue source of the broken spring is worn, showing bright white, and the nitride layer has been worn, thus reducing the fatigue strength of the surface and causing fatigue cracking;
+The fatigue source of the broken spring appears to be wear, as indicated by the bright white appearance and the worn nitride layer.
+This wear has reduced the fatigue strength of the surface, resulting in fatigue cracking.